Updated as of January 2020.

-Although some students elected to take the SAT, all North Carolina students are required to take > the ACT.
-In addition, selected career and technical education students who are in 12th grade will > complete the WorkKeys. > - In 2013, the N.C.
-General Assembly mandated that the state use test scores, academic growth > measures, and other outcome measures to create a simple A-to-F performance grading system for all > North Carolina public schools.
-The current grading system uses a 15-point scale and is composed of > 80 percent student proficiency and 20 percent growth on state tests were confusing to the public. > - North Carolina public schools also participate in the federal National Assessment of Educational > Progress (NAEP).
-The rigorous NAEP tests are administered infrequently; a representative sample of > students is tested in mathematics and reading every two years, while science, history, civics, and > geography tests are administered every four years.
-Because of the nature of the sample, NAEP cannot > provide data on individual school districts, only states.
-In most cases, only fourth- and > eighth-grade students are tested. > - Adopt an independent, field-tested, and credible national test of student performance.
-There are a > number of norm-referenced tests available for students in grades K-12, including the Basic > Achievement Skills Individual Screener (BASIS), Metropolitan Achievement Tests (MAT 8), and the > Stanford Achievement Test Series, 10th Edition (Stanford 10). > - The N.C.
-Department of Public Instruction should sponsor a comprehensive study that attempts to > discover the causes of the state’s dramatic increase in math achievement and relative stagnation of > reading scores over the last decade.
-North Carolina’s public schools produced remarkable increases > in fourth- and eighth-grade math and fourth-grade reading scores in the 1990s and early 2000s. > Researchers should conduct a similar study to determine why the state’s graduation rate has been on > the rise.
+- Although some students elect to take the SAT, all North Carolina students are required to take the ACT.
+In addition, selected career and technical education students who are in the 12th grade will complete WorkKeys.

+- In 2013, the North Carolina General Assembly mandated that the state use test scores, academic growth measures, and other outcome measures to create a simple A-to-F performance grading system for all North Carolina public schools.
+The current grading system uses a 15-point scale and is composed of 80 percent student proficiency and 20 percent growth on state tests.

+- North Carolina public schools also participate in the federal National Assessment of Educational Progress (NAEP).
+The rigorous NAEP tests are administered infrequently; a representative sample of students is tested in mathematics and reading every two years, while science, history, civics, and geography tests are administered every four years.
+Because of the nature of the sample, NAEP cannot provide data on individual school districts, only states.
+In most cases, only fourth- and eighth-grade students are tested.

+- Adopt an independent, field-tested, and credible national test of student performance.
+There are a number of norm-referenced tests available for students in grades K-12, including the Basic Achievement Skills Individual Screener (BASIS), Metropolitan Achievement Tests (MAT 8), and the Stanford Achievement Test Series, 10th Edition (Stanford 10).

+- The North Carolina Department of Public Instruction should sponsor a comprehensive study that attempts to discover the causes of the state’s dramatic increase in math achievement and relative stagnation of reading scores over the last decade.
+North Carolina’s public schools produced remarkable increases in fourth- and eighth-grade math and fourth-grade reading scores in the 1990s and early 2000s.
+Researchers should conduct a similar study to determine why the graduation rate has been on the rise.